Our website is supported by our users. We sometimes earn through affiliate links when you click through the affiliate links on our website.

 - First, they are taught to invite a friend.

-- The teacher (or mom) models for the two friends how to set the table with a cup and saucer and to place the flowers from the hutch onto the table.
-The children carry one piece at a time from hutch to table.
+- The teacher (or mom) models for the two friends how to set the table with a cup and saucer and how to place the flowers from the hutch on the table.
+The children carry one piece at a time from the hutch to the table.

 - The teacher (or mom) fills the teapot with warm herbal tea.
 One child carries the pot to the table.
 A cookie or cracker may be an added treat for the other child to carry to round out the party.

-- When the children are finished at the table, they push in their chairs and carry their cup and saucer, one at a time, to the sudsy water. the same goes for the other dishes at the table.
+- When the children are finished at the table, they push in their chairs and carry their cups and saucers, one at a time, to the sudsy water.
+The same goes for the other dishes on the table.
 One child washes, the other rinses.

-- Tea cups, saucers, plate for cookies and teapot are set into the drying rack after being washed and rinsed.
-At that time they may either be dried with a towel or left to air dry.
+- After being washed and rinsed, tea cups, saucers, plates for cookies, and teapots are set into the drying rack.
+At that time, they may either be dried with a towel or left to air dry.

 The children take pride in their independence.
-The tea party promotes a social exchange, exposure to the esthetically pleasing and practical task of setting the table, and finally the sensorial splendor of washing dishes in warm bubbly water.
+The tea party promotes social exchange, exposure to the esthetically pleasing and practical task of setting the table, and finally the sensorial splendor of washing dishes in warm, bubbly water.

 Wouldn’t this be a fun thing to add to your child’s day?